Cummins · C-Series (Commercial Gaseous)

 ComponentSymptomTypical hoursSeverity

-TurbochargerLoss of power, excessive smoke under load12,000+moderate
+TurbochargerLoss of power, excessive smoke under load, turbo noise12,000+moderate

 Spark plugs / ignitionMisfire at load, rough running1,500+minor